tlshaheen/api_docs/doc/donations_api.md

 Create Endpoint
 ---------------

-Creates a Donation with the provided data.
-Returns a full representation of the Donation which was created.
+The endpoint creates a donation with the provided data.
+Returns a full representation of the donation which was created.
 Returns errors if the creation fails.

 ```
 POST /api/v1/donations